 | Q4 deadline | January 15, 2027 |

 Quarterly estimated taxes are a pay-as-you-go system.
-The IRS wants your money throughout the year, not in one lump sum.
-The system is predictable once you understand the safe harbor rules.
+The IRS wants your money throughout the year, not in one lump sum, and the system is predictable once you understand the safe harbor rules.
+Use the prior-year safe harbor, transfer 25-30% of every payment you receive into a tax account, and remember that SE tax is usually the biggest piece of the bill.

 Disclaimer